 Recently I posted 5 Wrong Ways to Respond to Criticism.
-A companion post is in order.
+This is the companion post.

 Here are 5 right ways to respond to criticism:

-Consider the source – In a stakeholder sense, how much influence and investment does this person have in the organization?
-This might not change your answer but may change the amount of energy you invest in your answer.
-Our church meets in two schools, for example, so if the Director of Schools has criticism for me I will invest more time responding than if it’s a random person who never intends to attend our church.
+In a stakeholder sense, how much influence and investment does this person have in the organization?
+This might not change your answer to the criticism but may change the amount of energy you invest in your answer.
+Years ago our church met in two schools, for example, so if the Director of Schools had criticism for me I would invest more time responding than if it’s a random person complaining about our music who never intended to attend our church again.

-Analyze for validity – Is the criticism true?
-This is where maturity as a leader becomes more important, because there is often an element of truth even to criticism you don’t agree with at the time.
+Is the criticism true?
+This is where maturity as a leader becomes more important.
+You have to check your ego, because there is often an element of truth even to criticism you don’t agree with completely.
 Don’t dismiss the criticism until you’ve considered what’s true and what isn’t true.
 Mature leaders are willing to admit fault and recognize areas of needed improvement.

-Give an answer – I believe criticism is like asking a question.
-It deserves an answer even if the answer is that you don’t have an answer.
+I believe criticism is like asking a question.
+It deserves an answer even if the answer is you don’t have an answer.
 You may even have to agree to disagree with the person offering criticism.
-By the way, I save answers to common criticism received because I know I’ll be answering that same criticism again.
+By the way, especially during seasons of change, I save answers to common criticism received because I know I’ll likely be answering the same criticism again.

 What would you add to my list?
 Where do you disagree with me here?
 I’ll try to take the criticism the “right” way!